1. The Declaration of Independence wasn’t signed on July 4, 1776.

 By July 9, 1776, a copy of the Declaration of Independence had reached New York City.
 With hundreds of British naval ships occupying New York Harbor, revolutionary spirit and military tensions were running high.
 George Washington, commander of the Continental forces in New York, read the document aloud in front of City Hall.
 A raucous crowd cheered the inspiring words, and later that day tore down a nearby statue of George III.
 The statue was subsequently melted down and shaped into more than 42,000 musket balls for the fledgling American army.

-4. Eight of the 56 signers of the Declaration of Independence were born in Britain.
+4. Eight of the 56 signers of the Declaration of Independence were born in the U.K.

-While the majority of the members of the Second Continental Congress were native-born Americans, eight of the men voting for independence from Britain were born there.
-Gwinnett Button and Robert Morris were born in England, Francis Lewis was born in Wales, James Wilson and John Witherspoon were born in Scotland, George Taylor and Matthew Thornton were born in Ireland and James Smith hailed from Northern Ireland.
+While the majority of the members of the Second Continental Congress were native-born Americans, eight of the men voting for independence from Britain were born in the United Kingdom.
+Button Gwinnett and Robert Morris were born in England, Francis Lewis was born in Wales, James Wilson and John Witherspoon were born in Scotland, George Taylor and Matthew Thornton were born in Ireland and James Smith hailed from Northern Ireland.